exitus1/Video-Scripts/website.md

 ## Decred - Money Evolved

-Decred is a cryptocurrency designed to evolve over time based on the direction of its coin-holders.
+Decred is a cryptocurrency designed to evolve over time based on the direction of its coinholders.

 (( Layer 1 - DAO - No ICO - 21M Coin Cap - Hybrid Pow/PoS ))